aws-samples/amazon-comprehend-medical-fhir-integration/lab2.md

         FHIRAPIEndpoint=$API_EDNPOINT ClientId=$CLIENT_ID
     ```
 ## Get data input bucket
 1. Get DATA_INPUT_BUCKET by running the following command.
-Save this value for use by later steps.
+Save this value for use in later steps.
 This is the source bucket to upload HL7 and FHIR data files.

     ```
     DATA_INPUT_BUCKET="$(aws cloudformation describe-stacks \